bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/rares_stefan.visan/index.md

 ### Week 19 - 25 May

+This week, I completed the source code for the project and finalized all necessary features.
+I built a custom box from cardboard to house the components securely and hide the wiring.
+Additionally, I wrote the README file and prepared the full software documentation.
+With these steps, I have successfully completed the Software Milestone.

 ## Hardware

 The Raspberry Pi Pico 2W is the central microcontroller for the Contactless Tic-Tac-Toe Game.